 Stanford is in Palo Alto, a city in Santa Clara County, California.
 The latitude of Stanford is 37.424N.
 The longitude is -122.165W.
 It is in the Pacific time zone.
 Elevation is 75 feet.

 Each year, more than 100,000 people visit "The Farm."
-Our Visitor Information Services staff helps visitors navigate and enjoy our world-class facilities and sprawling campus known for its distinct sandstone and tile architecture.
+Our Visitor Information Services staff helps visitors enjoy our world-class facilities and sprawling campus.